Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

+In summary, while energy-based scores effectively differentiate \ac{id} and \ac{ood} data, advanced methods that incorporate input perturbation and temperature scaling further refine this distinction.
+Additionally, frameworks utilizing unlabeled data and addressing both semantic and covariate shifts have significantly advanced the field, offering robust solutions for comprehensive anomaly detection.
 Despite their potential, these methods often only consider limited information as they mostly focus on the output of a network.
 An approach trying to mitigate this risk is MOOD \cite{Lin2021Mood:Detection}, which uses several different confidence scores at different depths of the model.
 Further research can focus on enriching confidence scores with more information or combinations with other methods.
 Also, increasing the efficiency and generalizability of confidence score methods, reducing their reliance on extensive labeled datasets, and their integration into multimodal data sources are other open research areas.
 Improving the interpretability of these scores will be essential for developing more reliable and safer \ac{av} perception systems.